skeeto/elfeed/README.md

 entry.
 The tag `unread` is treated specially by default, with unread entries appearing in bold.

+### Filter Syntax

 To make tags useful, the Elfeed entry listing buffer can be filtered by tags.
 Use `elfeed-search-filter-read` (or <kbd>s</kbd>) to update the filter.

-Any component of the search string beginning with a `+` or a`-` is treated like a tag. `+` means the tag is required, `-` means the tag must not be present.
+Any component of the search string beginning with a `+` or a `-` is treated like a tag. `+` means the tag is required, `-` means the tag must not be present.

+A component beginning with a `@` indicates an age.
+Entries older than this age are filtered out.
+The age description accepts plain English, but cannot have spaces, so use dashes.
+For example, `"@2-years-old"` or `"@3-days-ago"`.

 All other components are treated as a regular expression.

-Here are some examples:
+Here are some example filters.

- * `+unread`: only show unread entries
+ * `+unread`

+Only show unread entries.
+This is the default filter.

+ * `linu[xs] @1-year-old`

- * `linu[xs]`: only show entries about Linux or Linus
+Only show entries about Linux or Linus from the last year.

+ * `-unread +youtube`

- * `-unread +youtube`: only show previously-read YouTube entries
+Only show previously-read entries tagged as `youtube`.

+### Tag Hooks

 The last example assumes you've tagged posts with `youtube`.
 You probably want to do this sort of thing automatically, which can be